thunderbird/webext-docs/mailTabs.rst

    .. api-member::
       :name: ``updateProperties``
       :type: (object)
-      :annotation:

       .. api-member::
          :name: [``displayedFolder``]
          :type: (:ref:`folders.MailFolder`)
-         :annotation:

          Sets the folder displayed in the tab.
-The extension must have an accounts permission to do this.
+The extension must have the :permission:`accountsRead` permission to do this.

       .. api-member::
          :name: [``folderPaneVisible``]
          :type: (boolean)
-         :annotation:

          Shows or hides the folder pane.